Bessie Anderson Stanley

 Bessie Anderson Stanley (born Caroline Elizabeth Anderson; March 25, 1879 - October 2, 1952) was an American writer, the author of the poem "Success" ("What is success?" or "What Constitutes Success?"), which is often incorrectly attributed to Ralph Waldo Emerson or Robert Louis Stevenson.

 She was born in Newton, Iowa, and married Arthur Jehu Stanley in 1900, living thereafter in Lincoln, Kansas.
-Her poem was written in 1904 for a contest held in Brown Book Magazine, by George Livingston Richards Co. of Boston, Massachusetts Mrs. Stanley submitted the words in the form of an essay, rather than as a poem.
+Her poem was written in 1904 for a contest held in Brown Book Magazine, by George Livingston Richards Co. of Boston, Massachusetts.
+Mrs. Stanley submitted the words in the form of an essay, rather than as a poem.
 The competition was to answer the question "What is success?" in 100 words or less.
 Mrs. Stanley won the first prize of $250.

-Written in verse form, it reads:
+Verse

 He achieved success who has lived well, laughed often, and loved much;

 Who has enjoyed the trust of pure women, the respect of intelligent men and the love of little children;

 Who has filled his niche and accomplished his task;

-Who has never lacked appreciation of Earth's beauty or failed to express it;